Paying for Cosmetology or Esthetician School

 Can FAFSA be used for beauty school?

 Yes.
-States require students to participate in state-approved accredited beauty schools to obtain a license.
+States require students to participate in state-approved, accredited beauty schools to obtain a license.
 Students enrolled in post-secondary programs at accredited institutions qualify for financial aid.

 Do you work and earn money while in cosmetology school?

 Students typically cannot work in their field without a license, unless it’s an unrelated job in the industry.
 Find out if your school participates in the Federal Work-Study Program.
 These programs are available to part-time or full-time students with financial needs.
-Students will usually find jobs at their school or private for-profit employers that have agreements with your school.
+Students will usually find jobs at their school or with private for-profit employers that have agreements with the school.
 The jobs are typically relevant to your field of study.

 Are beauty schools accredited?
 How do you select a good program?